How to Take Care of Your Veneers

 - Use the right toothpaste and toothbrush.
 When brushing your veneers, use a soft toothbrush and nonabrasive toothpaste.
 This means avoiding ingredients like hydrogen peroxide, sodium bicarbonate, or baking soda that can eat away at your veneers' surface.
 Your dental professional can recommend the best products to use.

 - Don't bite into hard things.
 You'll want to be careful around harder foods like raw fruits and vegetables, chips, or meat with bones.
 You'll also need to eliminate bad habits like chewing on ice or using your teeth to open things.

 - Protect your new smile.
 If you tend to clench or grind your teeth, your dentist might recommend a nightguard to protect your veneers from damage while you sleep.
 Similarly, if you play any contact sports, you will want to wear a mouthguard to cushion those pearly whites from any accidental blows to the face.

-Veneers are a permanent commitment, so make sure that you're fully informed about your options before deciding what material is best for you.
-By working closely with your dentist, you can determine if you are a good candidate for veneers and find the best way to improve the appearance of your smile.
+Veneers are a big commitment that can make a significant impact on your smile, so make sure you are fully informed about your options before deciding what material is best for you.
+By working closely with your dentist, you can determine if you're a good candidate for veneers and get ready to show off your new smile to the world.